logo

 How do I become a registered childminder?

 Most of the information in this website refers to Registered Childminders in England under the Ofsted regulations.
-However, if you are seeking information about Childminding in Scotland or Wales you need to contact Care and Social Services Inspectorate Wales - CSSIW (Wales) or Scottish Care Commission - SCC (Scotland), you can ask for help in who to contact in these specific areas of the Childminding Forum, there you will get help from both Scottish and Welsh Registered Childminders, they will happily guide you through the process:
+However, if you are seeking information about Childminding in Scotland or Wales you need to contact Care and Social Services Inspectorate Wales - CSSIW (Wales) or SCSWIS (Scotland) formerly called the Scottish Care Commission (SCC) and now also known as The Care Inspectorate, you can ask for help in who to contact in these specific areas of the Childminding Forum, there you will get help from both Scottish and Welsh Registered Childminders, they will happily guide you through the process:

 Care and Social Services Inspectorate Wales - CSSIW

-In England - First you need to contact your local authority: Childcarelink - tel: 0800 2 346346 will be able to give you their number.
+In England - First you need to contact your local authority, Local Authority finder.
 Remember, if you work as a childminder without being registered you are breaking the law.
-Anyone who cares for children for more than 2 hours per day for reward (this includes any sort of payment i.e. payment in kind or even a bunch of flowers!) must be registered and inspected by Ofsted.
+Anyone who cares for children for more than 2 hours per day for reward must be registered and inspected by Ofsted.
 You can visit the Ofsted website for more information about inspections and registration.
-There are also downloads of the Early Years Foundation Stage (EYFS) which you are required to meet as a Registered Childminder.
+There is also a requirement to meet the standards of the Early Years Foundation Stage (EYFS) as a Registered Childminder you can get more help and advice with this by reading or joining in the posts on the Forum - Early Years Foundation Stage.

 Can Men become Registered Childminders?
 Yes they certainly can and many areas are keen to encourage men into childcare.
 There are no differences in the way they are registered.
 There an several male childminders on the Childminding Forum, why not pop in and ask for their advice or tips?
 Childminding Forum